 There are two main methods of mole removal.
 These are:

-Surgical excision is considered the most effective way to remove moles, and it involves cutting out the mole entirely, along with a small amount of skin and tissue surrounding the treated area.
+Surgical excision is considered an effective way to remove moles, and it involves cutting out the mole entirely, along with a small amount of skin and tissue surrounding the treated area.
 This is also the method used to extract sample tissue for biopsies, which are used to determine the nature of the mole.

 Most commonly used to remove raised moles, this method involves using a scalpel or razor to shave off the mole little by little until there are no more traces of the growth on the skin.
 Electrosurgery and laser may also be used to trim the growth down to skin level.
 However, these techniques completely destroy the removed tissue, and is thus not suitable for biopsies.